interTwin-eu/itwinai/docs/tutorials/hpo-workflows/hpo-workflows.rst

 Configuring our Training
 -------------------------
-The next step is to define a configuration file for our HPO pipeline.
+Amazing!
+Now that we have our Trainer set up, the next step is to define a configuration file for our HPO pipeline.
 Once again, this configuration will look very similar to any other itwinai pipeline configuration, but we will add some HPO-specific parameters to define our search space, search algorithm and scheduling algorithm.

 Code Comparison: HPO Config vs TorchTrainer Config